anhaidgroup/cloudlabeler/README.md

       - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags" in your EC2 instance configuration page, you can leave the options as default.

       - In "Step 6: Configure Security Group" of your EC2 instance configuration page, you need to build a set of firewall rules to protect your EC2 instance from attacks.
-If you don't know about Internet traffic or don't want to set firewall rules at this time, choose 'All traffic' as Security Group Type and 'Anywhere' as Security Group Source.
+If you don't know about Internet traffic or don't want to set firewall rules at this time, choose 'All traffic' in the drop-down list under 'Type' and 'Anywhere' in the drop-down list under 'Source'.

         - <details><summary markdown='span'>Want to customize your Security Group?</summary>